opendilab/awesome-ui-agents/README.md

 - [OS-ATLAS: A Foundation Action Model for Generalist GUI Agents](https://arxiv.org/abs/2410.23218)
     - Zhiyong Wu and Zhenyu Wu and Fangzhi Xu and Yian Wang and Qiushi Sun and Chengyou Jia and Kanzhi Cheng and Zichen Ding and Liheng Chen and Paul Pu Liang and Yu Qiao
-    - Key: Out-Of-Distribution, GUI grounding
+    - Key: Out-Of-Distribution, GUI grounding, language agent
     - 2024
     -[code](https://github.com/OS-Copilot/OS-Atlas)